lusaxweb/vuesax/docs/components/README.md

 There are cases in which we need something more personalized like a specific color, you can change the color of the button with the property `color` giving it as a value the color.

 :::tip
-If you need a gradient type button, to assign the color you have to use the property `vs-gradient-color-secondary`
+If you need a gradient type button, to assign the color you have to use the property `gradient-color-secondary`
 :::

 <vuecode md center>